abhirockzz/fn-go-sdk-invoke/README.md

 - `functions.FunctionsManagementClient` - for CRUD operations e.g. creating applications, listing functions etc.
 - `functions.FunctionsInvokeClient` - only required for invoking a function

-The `invokeFunction` function in `functions.FunctionsInvokeClient` requires the function OCID and the function invoke endpoint which needs to be extracted using the following - function name, application name, the compartment name and the tenant OCID.
-This involves multiple API calls
+along with a number of wrapper structs like `functions.FunctionSummary`, `functions.ApplicationSummary`, and `identity.Compartment`.

+The `invokeFunction` function in struct `FunctionsUtil` (`functions-util.go`) takes a `functions.FunctionSummary` for a given function, the desired payload, and uses `functions.FunctionsInvokeClient` to actually invoke the function.
+This seems relatively straightforward but obtaining a `functions.FunctionSummary` requires navigating from the OCI compartment, to the application, to the function.
+This involves multiple lookups (API calls).

+To illustrate the steps, the `FunctionsUtils` struct provides a number of methods that capture the steps required to navigate the OCI object model

-- The first step extracts the Compartment OCID from the name using `ListCompartments` function in `identity.IdentityClient` - it looks for compartments in the tenancy and matches the one with the provided name
+- `getCompartment(compartmentName)` returns a Compartment with a given name using `ListCompartments` function in `identity.IdentityClient` - it looks for compartments in the tenancy with the provided name
-- The compartment OCID is then used to find the Application OCID from the name using `ListApplications` function exposed by `functions.FunctionsManagementClient`
+- `getApplication(appName, compartment)` searches in the specified compartment for the named application using the `ListApplications` function exposed by `functions.FunctionsManagementClient`
-- Once we have the application OCID, the function information (in the form of a `functions.FunctionSummary` object) is extracted using `ListFunctions` in `functions.FunctionsManagementClient` - this allows us to get both the function OCID as well as its invoke endpoint via a single API call
+- `getFunction(funcName, application)` searches in the specified application for the named function using `ListFunctions` in `functions.FunctionsManagementClient`.
+  The result is a `functions.FunctionSummary` object which provides the function ID, name, and invoke endpoint

 The key thing to note here is that the function ID and its invoke endpoint will not change unless you delete the function (or the application it's a part of).
 As a result you do not need to repeat the above mentioned flow of API calls - the funtion ID and its invoke endpoint can be derived once and then **cached** in-memory (e.g. in a `map`) or an external data store

-Now that we have the function OCID and invoke enpoint at our disposal
+Once we have a `functions.FunctionSummary` (containing function OCID and invoke enpdoint) at our disposal we can use the `invokeFunction(function,payload)` function in `FunctionsUtils` which:

-- we build `functions.InvokeFunctionRequest` with the function OCID and the (optional) payload which we want to send to our function, and,
+- builds `functions.InvokeFunctionRequest` with the function OCID and the (optional) payload which we want to send to our function
-- point the `functions.FunctionsInvokeClient` towards the invoke endpoint
+- sets `functionsInvokeClient.Host` to the value of the invoke endpoint
-- finally, we call `InvokeFunction` and extract the response from `invokeFunctionResp.InvokeFunctionResponse`
+- andn finally calls `invokeFunction` function in `functions.FunctionsInvokeClient` with the `functions.InvokeFunctionRequest` returning the String response from the resulting `functions.InvokeFunctionResponse` object

 ### Authentication